Dr Tony Mordini

 Grant’s great passion for education has driven him to research the significant benefits of having a dog in the classroom.
 Grant willingly shares his knowledge and scientific evidence, teaching students and staff how to build emotional intelligence and resilience.
 Many schools are now witnessing first-hand the impact the program is having on academic outcomes.
 He is currently working on a research partnership with Latrobe University to contribute to the growing evidence supporting the beneficial use of dogs working as learning support in school settings.

 Koo Wee Rup Secondary College

-- Identifying Warning Signs Of Hidden Student Depression, Mental Illness, Anxiety And Suicidal Thinking: Effectively Training Your Admin And Teachers To Spot Early Indications Of Mental Health Struggle
+Identifying Warning Signs Of Hidden Student Depression, Mental Illness, Anxiety And Suicidal Thinking: Effectively Training Your Admin And Teachers To Spot Early Indications Of Mental Health Struggle

 Tim Ward has been a Student Wellbeing Coordinator in four schools in the northern, central and southern regions of Melbourne over the past 25 years.
 He coordinated a Teaching Unit for disengaged students in Richmond and worked in a team in the northern and western suburbs to provide Health and Wellbeing Conferences for teachers.
 He has been involved in training new wellbeing coordinators and has contributed to a number of regional and state wide forums related to student wellbeing and mental health.
 He has a passion for developing pastoral programs in schools aimed at early identification of mental health issues.
 Tim currently works at Koo Wee Rup Secondary College leading the Wellbeing Team and has recently made representations to members of parliament and to the Mental Health Royal Commission on issues related to student mental health.
 He is a current member of the Training & Practice Advisory Group developing cross-sectoral information sharing training materials.